How does an internship for credit work?

 - The internship course, IPL 300 is offered online, on-ground, or in a blended format.

 - See the Course Information page for the syllabus and information regarding course assignments.

-The Internship Handbook (PDF) is available online, or through your course Blackboard site.
+The Internship Handbook is available on the Course Information page, or through your Canvas course.

 Online students can complete an internship at a location of their choosing.
 Online students should follow the same steps for obtaining an internship and registering for the internship course.
 When seeking additional information or signatures, please email or call the appropriate contact.
 Online students will register for an online section of the course.

 International students who are required to complete an internship for their major must obtain Curricular Practical Training authorization.
 Please contact the Office of International Student Services for assistance with this process.

 Can I intern abroad?

 There are several opportunities to intern abroad.
 Students should consult with an IPL Coordinator and the Office of International Programs.